 Fintech perspectives from a bunch of policy wonks.
-The views expressed herein are those of the authors and should not be attributed to the International Monetary Fund, its Executive Board or its management.
+The views expressed herein are those of the authors and should not be attributed to the Bank for International Settlements or the International Monetary Fund

 The last Monthly Monitor talked about how USD-pegged Empty Set Dollar (ESD) briefly held the #6 position in the stablecoin league table.
 The ESD launched in September 2020 and was one of the first algorithmic stablecoins to come to market.
 (An algorithmic stablecoin adjusts its supply to maintain its peg.)
 However, ESD broke its peg massively in January 2021, and is now trading down around $0.13 resulting in a drop down to #14.